Do We Need an Aviation Safety Database Yet?

 Many old-school managers may believe the SMS is another way for the government to control or monitor private industry.
 This is not the case.
 For those of us operating in the aviation industry for even a short ten-year period, we have repeatedly seen the many preventable minor incidents and close calls that plague the aviation industry.

-The FAA eloquently states to the objective of aviation SMS is to:
+The FAA eloquently states that the objective of aviation SMS is to:

 - proactively manage safety,